 Though a joke, the exchange captured Avante! perfectly.

-From a distance, it looks like any other festival, only larger.
+From a distance, Avante! looks like any other festival, only larger.
 Ten stages shuffle through musical acts, theater and film screenings, debates, and more.
 There are book tents, art and science exhibits, and play areas with kid-friendly activities like puppet workshops and concerts for babies.
-There’s enough food and drink to represent all the flavors of Portugal, as well as those from across the globe.
-And there’s sports both for spectators, like martial arts matches and roller hockey games, and participants, like running and bike races and ballet, boxing, and zumba classes.
+There’s enough food and drink to represent all the flavors of Portugal, as well as those from around the globe.
+And there are sports both for spectators and participants, from martial arts matches and roller hockey games to running and bike races and ballet, boxing, and zumba classes.

-Dedicated festivalgoers come for all three days, bringing caravans or pitching tents at the on-site campground, much like they do at Glastonbury and Coachella.
+Dedicated festivalgoers come for all three days, bringing caravans or pitching tents at the on-site campground, much as they do at Glastonbury and Coachella.

 Up close, however, Avante! announces its politics loudly.
-Rather than typical concert merch, booths here sell “Free Lula” pins, in defense of polarizing Brazilian political prisoner Luiz Inácio “Lula” de Silva, and T-shirts emblazoned with Marxist icons.
+Rather than typical concert merch, booths here sell “Free Lula” pins in defense of the polarizing Brazilian political prisoner Luiz Inácio “Lula” de Silva and T-shirts emblazoned with Marxist icons.
 Festivalgoers of all ages walk around with Che Guevara on their chests like kids in Nirvana tees at their first rock concerts.

 In heavily trafficked areas, such as the food pavilion seducing passersby with goodies like Porto-style bifana sandwiches and Alentejo wine, you’ll see literature pushing the party’s agenda and overhear panelists addressing topics ranging from child and parenting rights to social security and capitalism’s detriment to the environment.